-Examples of resource consents that may be required in association with Reserves and Facilities activities include land use consents and discharge permits.
-The current resource consents specific to the Reserves and Facilities activity are listed in Table 8 below.
+Examples of resource consents that may be required in association with the Centre facilities activities include land use consents and discharge permits.
+The current resource consents specific to the activity are listed in Table 8 below.

 Table 8: Resource Consents